Pilaton/vscode-npm-lens/README.md

 - A visualized list of your dependencies and their versions.
 - Checking for new available versions of your dependencies.
+- Easy update of dependencies.
 - Displays basic information about a package.
-- Calculates the size of each package.
-- Calculates the number of dependencies of this package.
 - Calculates the total size of your project.
 - Adapts to VS Code theme.